BylHitchen/Portfolio/README.md

 ### Project 1 Python for Beginners: Variables and Strings
 #### Learnings:
-- <span style="font-size: 13px; font-weight: bold;">Understanding Python Lists: Grasping the fundamentals of lists and their uses.</span>
+- **Understanding Python Lists**: Grasping the fundamentals of lists and their uses.

-- <span style="font-size: 13px; font-weight: bold;">Working with Python Sets and Tuples: Learning to effectively use sets and tuples for various tasks.</span>
+- **Working with Python Sets and Tuples**: Learning to effectively use sets and tuples for various tasks.

-- <span style="font-size: 13px; font-weight: bold;">Creating and Modifying Dictionaries: Building dictionaries and manipulating their elements.</span>
+- **Creating and Modifying Dictionaries**: Building dictionaries and manipulating their elements.

-- <span style="font-size: 13px; font-weight: bold;">Practice Task - Filtering Lists of Dictionaries: Applying techniques to filter and process lists containing dictionaries.</span>
+- **Practice Task - Filtering Lists of Dictionaries**: Applying techniques to filter and process lists containing dictionaries.

-- <span style="font-size: 13px; font-weight: bold;">Data Manipulation for Analysis: Transforming and preparing data for comprehensive analysis.</span>
+- **Data Manipulation for Analysis**: Transforming and preparing data for comprehensive analysis.

-- <span style="font-size: 13px; font-weight: bold;">Visualizing Data with Python: Utilizing Python methods to create data visualizations.</span>
+- **Visualizing Data with Python**: Utilising Python methods to create data visualizations.

-- <span style="font-size: 13px; font-weight: bold;">Challenge - Food Recommendations: Applying learned concepts to develop a food recommendation system.</span>
+- **Challenge - Food Recommendations**: Applying learned concepts to develop a food recommendation system.